-Classic cars tend to be driven very differently to a daily runaround - usually with extra care, less speed and more love.
-You rarely see a Morris Minor on the school run or at the supermarket so the majority of insurers pass on savings accordingly.
+Classic cars tend to be driven differently from daily runarounds – usually with extra care, less speed and more love.
+You rarely see a Morris Minor on the school run or wheelspinning in a supermarket car park, so the majority of insurers pass on savings accordingly.

 This guide explains the basics of classic car insurance and what to watch out for when buying.
-If you’re looking for standard car insurance instead check our Cheap Car Insurance guide for more.
+If you're looking for standard car insurance, instead check our Cheap Car Insurance guide.

-We go into this in great detail in our main guide.
+We go into car insurance in great detail in our main guide.
 Here we focus on how to find the best classic car insurance policy that suits you and your vehicle.

 What counts as a classic car?

-Think of a classic car and you might think of dreamy old motors: an interwar 1926 Standard V, a Daimler DB18 Drophead Coupe (the type used by Winston Churchill to campaign in the 1940s), a 1950s Austin-Healey or even a 1970s Lotus Esprit.
+Think classic car and you might think of dreamy old motors: an interwar 1926 Standard V, a Daimler DB18 Drophead Coupe (the type used by Winston Churchill to campaign in in the 1940s), a 1950s Austin-Healey or even a 1970s Lotus Esprit.